SB-0760

 Enforcement Authority

 Attorney general may bring a civil action for violations.
 A covered minor who suffers actual harm, or a parent or guardian acting on behalf of that covered minor, may bring a civil action against an operator.
-Beginning January 1, 2027, operators no longer need actual knowledge that a user is a minor — the obligations apply regardless of knowledge.
 Private plaintiffs must demonstrate actual harm.
+No cure period or safe harbor is specified.

 Penalties

-Attorney general may seek civil fine of $25,000 per violation, injunctive or declaratory relief, and reasonable attorney fees.
-Private plaintiffs (covered minors or parents/guardians) may recover actual damages, punitive damages, reasonable attorney fees and costs, injunctive or declaratory relief, and any other relief the court considers appropriate.
-Private plaintiffs must show actual harm.
-The $25,000 per violation civil fine is available only to the attorney general.
+Attorney general enforcement: civil fine of $25,000 per violation, injunctive or declaratory relief, and reasonable attorney fees.
+Private right of action (covered minor or parent/guardian): actual damages, punitive damages, reasonable attorney fees and costs, injunctive or declaratory relief, and any other relief the court considers appropriate.
+Private plaintiffs must show actual harm; the $25,000 per-violation fine is available only to the attorney general.

 Who Is Covered